 Speaking of technology, the Rolex Daytona 116500 utilizes a calibre 4130 perpetual movement; the first Daytona movement made entirely by Rolex.
+No review would be complete without mentioning the movement.
 As a professional driver’s watch, it’s imperative that the movement within each Cosmograph Daytona works properly through every bump, vibration, and swerve on the racetrack.
 That’s why Rolex equips the calibre 4130 with a Paramagnetic blue Parachrom hairspring, creating an accuracy of -2/+2 seconds per day.
 What’s more, is the calibre 4130 is also developed to accommodate a Cerachrom Tachymeter bezel and chronograph functions.

 The Cosmograph Daytona 116500 is a keeper, be sure to add it to your collection.

 And while this list of features may sound impressive, the real star of the show is the black Ceramic bezel, a feature that was designed by Rolex to allow the wearer to measure driving speeds of up to 400 kilometers per hour.
 Every Daytona is topped with a Tachymeter bezel, however, the 6-digit men’s Rolex 116500 features a ceramic insert that is celebrated for its scratch-resistant finish.
 As one of the first stainless steel Daytonas to offer a black bezel made from ceramic, it isn’t hard to see why it has become so popular among Rolex enthusiasts.